phpnerd/Lighting-DSL/README.md

 Here, a type can be specified.
 There are three types: *Basic*, *Office* and *OfficeSpace*.
 By default, the type is *Basic*.
-Draw and Devices are specified as displayed above.
+Area and Devices are specified as displayed above.

 ##### Corridor
 A Corridor is specified by the following.